pavank89/petstore_apiframework/README.md

-# SwaggerAPI
+## SwaggerAPI
-Petstore Swagger API by Janardan
+#Petstore Swagger API by Janardan

+To run the demo application you need to install

 The main files to run test cases are in the "TestCases" Folder.